infinitered/ignite/ignite-cli/README.md

-Ignite React components/styles and screens the Infinite Red way.
+Ignite React components/styles/containers etc the Infinite Red way.

 ## Install
 `npm install -g react-native-ignite`

 ## Use
-coming soon
+`ignite new MyApplication` creates a new base application.
+`ignite generate component` creates a new component